33 Best Books on Religion: From World Religions to Interfaith Wisdom

 3. Bridges Across Humanity By Akhilesh Krishna Gupta

-This is not just a book about religions but also about meditation on unity.
-Drawing from ideas like the cosmic tree, it reminds us that all spiritual paths branch from the same root.
-It asks a deep question: If the essence is the same, why do we divide?
+This is not a book of religions but a book of meditation on unity.
+Using notions such as the cosmic tree, it recalls the idea that all spiritual paths spring from the same root.
+And it's a deep question.
+If the essence is the same, why do we divide?

 Best for: Those seeking harmony across religions and within themselves.